SurreptitiousFabric/Language/README.md

 - id: 23
   front: 23
   back: Name    # the peg word for 23
+  mnemonic: this should be a helpful image using the Memory Matrix to aid the recollection.

 ```

 Feel free to edit or localise the words — they’re just YAML.